Critasirus

-Critasirus or Kritasiros (Ancient Greek: Κριτασίρος) was a king of the Boii and Taurisci — Celtic-speaking tribes inhabiting parts of what is today Hungary, Slovakia, and the Czech Republic — during the 1st century BC.
+Critasirus or Kritasiros (Ancient Greek: Κριτασίρος) was a king of the Boii and Taurisci — Celtic-speaking tribes inhabiting parts of what is today Hungary, Slovakia, and Czechia — during the 1st century BC.
 Strabo, the ancient source for this figure (Geographica 7.3.11, 7.5.2), says that Critasirus's people were invaded by Dacians under Burebista.
 Their holdings were ravaged and their land seized, and they were driven into exile.

 Name

 The name Kritasiros as preserved in Greek by Strabo is compounded from straightforwardly Celtic elements: crito-, "terror, [the cause of] trembling," and siros, "long," a name found uncompounded as Siros; hence "Longue-Terreur" ("Long-lasting Terror").
 However, sir- might also be interpreted as the element stir-, sir-, đir-, "star," as found in the deity name Sirona, in which case the name would mean something like "Twinkling Star", perhaps in connection to a priestly role in astral divination.
-This variation is found also as Escritusiros.
+This variation is found also in the related name Escritusiros.